jt2002/Insight/README.md

 ## Motivation
 - Build a flexible and extensible Recommender System using TensorFlow 2.0
 - Deploy the Recommender app on AWS in Django framework
-- The app makes REST API call to TensorFlow serving with Docker
+- The app makes REST API call to TensorFlow Serving with Docker
 - Benchmark the system against another Machine Learning model

 ## Requirements